Updated: September 5, 2021

 The most important actions community members can take to reduce the risk of infection and prevent the spread of any respiratory illness, including COVID-19 are:

 - Practice physical distancing – avoid social gatherings and crowds.
-If you are around people outside your family, do your best to stay at least two metres away from them, and work from home if you are able.
-Gatherings of more than 10 people are currently prohibited by the Ontario government.
+If you are around people other than those outside your social circle, maintain two metres of social distance.
+Stay home when you can.

 - Follow usual best practices for hygiene, including: